tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 1.1 Purpose

-This is a guide to the use of the bdqffdq: Framework vocabulary.
+This is a guide to the use of the Framework Ontology (bdqffdq: vocabulary).

 ### 1.2 Audience

-This document is for those needing a technical understanding of the bdqffdq: Framework vocabulary.
+This document is for those needing a technical understanding of the Framework Ontology.

 ### 1.3 Documents about the bdqffdq: ontology